- Allergies and Air Pollution's Effect on Health

 (Hepa, Ionic, UV, Carbon)

 When air contaminants are inhaled, the body’s natural defense system is more vulnerable to small particles below 0.5 microns.
-That is why HEPA air filters are the most recommended by Allergists and Doctors because of their ability to remove the majority of air contaminants down to the microscopic level.
+Different air filters are able to filter out contaminants on different levels, and can be applied to different needed situations.

 Examples of some common air contaminants and their size in microns: